 Mount Zion is known as one of the premiere trails for viewing Washington’s state flower, the Pacific, or, coast rhododendron (Rhododendron macrophyllum).
 During the late mountain spring, typically from mid-May to mid-June, the rhododendrons’ luscious blooms line the path from trailhead to summit.
 The trail climbs moderately to steeply through dense, second-growth forest recovering from past wildfires.
 Although new forest has nearly reclaimed the view from Mount Zion’s true summit, two short, roughly quarter-mile/0.40-km bootpaths branch from the summit and lead to better views along the craggy ridgeline.
-The right fork leads northwest along a precipitous ridge to peekaboo views across the distant, island-dotted Salish Sea to the snowy Cascades topping the horizon beyond, while the left fork leads southeast to a commanding view of Mount Townsend.
-Including the ridgetop side trails, the overall round-trip distance is just over five miles/8.00 km.
+The left fork leads northwest along a precipitous ridge to peekaboo views across the distant, island-dotted Salish Sea to the snowy Cascades topping the horizon beyond, while the right fork leads southeast to a commanding view of Mount Townsend.
+Including the ridgetop side trails, the overall round-trip distance is just over 5.00 miles/8.00 km.

 Although the rhododendrons steal the show during their bloom season, the moist woodland hosts a number of other unusual wildflowers to be found in the park-like wayside.
 As one might expect, the trail is quite popular when the rhododendrons are in bloom, although it is much less visited on week days.
 Furthermore, the Olympic Peninsula’s abundant precipitation can be a blessing in disguise, providing opportunity to enjoy a bit of rainy day solitude among the blooms.
 Given Mount Zion’s relative remoteness, no sounds of civilization mar the tranquility.